 Please note, Under California law, any health practitioner employed in a health facility is required to make a report to law enforcement if he/she provides medical services for a physical condition to a patient/victim who he/she knows or reasonably suspects is suffering from any wound or other physical injury inflicted upon a victim where the injury is the result of assaultive or abusive conduct (including sexual violence and relationship violence).
 This exception does not apply to sexual assault and domestic violence counselors or advocates.
 In addition, you do not have to speak to law enforcement if you do not wish to.

 Fresno State offers a number of resources and support services for victims of relationship violence.
 Follow-up counseling may help you to cope with this difficult time.
 Free counseling is offered to Fresno State students through Counseling Services (559-278-2734).
 Marjaree Mason Center of Fresno County is a community organization that offers counseling, support, and a 24-hour hotline for victims of relationship violence (559-233-HELP).

 Plan for your Safety

 It is important to plan for your safety whether or not you are ready to leave the

-safety plan here.
+create your own safety plan here.

 Healing from an abusive relationship may take time, but it is possible.
 No one deserves to be abused.
 Help is available.
-Call 559-278-6796 to speak with the Victim Advocate who is located in the Student Health and Counseling Center for assistance and support if you have questions or concerns regarding relationship violence.
+Call 559-278-6796 to speak with the Survivor Advocate who is located in the Student Health and Counseling Center for assistance and support if you have questions or concerns regarding relationship violence.

 Here are additional things you can do to help yourself and/or your friend